-Prerequisite: Science 9 or Biology (Algebra I
+Prerequisite: Physics I (Algebra I recommended)

-recommended)

 We all use electronic equipment everyday - whether we think so or not.
 Because of this, a basic understanding of how electricity and electronics works is vital to understanding how our world works.
 Most of the time in electronics is spent in the lab investigating principles like Ohm's Law, capacitance, and integrated circuits.
+Students will also learn about basic schematic diagrams and components like resistors, capacitors, and transistors.